jasonalshamary/hungryadmin/content/Linux/saltstaticblog.rst

       - require:
         - pkg: ssh

 Ok we've done quite a bit here, so we install the package.
 We ensure the service is running, that the requires are in place, and we're watching our ssh_config file.
 We also set up the ssh_config so that all our changes get applied properly.
-You'll notice that I've put single quotes around the mode, due to the way YAML is formatted, you can't have a leading 0 or it treats the value like a hexedecimal value, so just wrap it in single quotes.
+You'll notice that I've put single quotes around the mode, due to the way YAML is formatted, you can't have a leading 0 or it treats the value like a hexadecimal value, so just wrap it in single quotes.
 Let's see what our output looks like now:

 .. code-block:: bash